Equipment Financing: A Quick What, When & How Guide

 Lenders will have varying requirements.
 As a general rule of thumb, you will be:

 In most cases, you’ll need to have been operating for at least 12 months, with annual revenue of at least $100,000.
-If you do not meet strict bank lending rules, you can look to online equipment loan specialists.
+If you do not meet strict bank lending rules, you can look to online lenders.
 If you find one you haven’t heard of, though, you must do your due diligence to confirm its legitimacy.

-If you’re wondering what an equipment lease is in financing, car leasing is a good example, only in this case, you pay an agreed rental fee to lease the equipment from an owner before returning it upon the end of that term.
+In this case, however, you pay an agreed rental fee to lease the equipment from an owner before returning it upon the end of that term.
 The eligibility requirements are less strict, but it does mean you forego the benefits of ownership, including the resale value.

 In Conclusion